Chuphay/python/physics/chat/chat_summary_april_18.md

 Why ZPF is relevant to gravitational interaction

-5. Massive Particles and the Main Hypothesis
+5. The new Physics

-Model of a massive particle as a radiation sink
+5. Model of a massive particle as a radiation sink

-Cutoff frequency derived from energy
+Imagine a warm iron ball. slightly red from the oven.

+Now imagine it as we go to zero temperature kelvin.

+Our hypothesis is that this zero temperature mass will sink the radiation from the zpr.

+5. 2 cutoffs
+ -- radius calculation
+ -- Cutoff frequency in counterpose to the radius cutoff

-Directional momentum flow derivation
+ -- leads to Directional momentum flow derivation

+6. Energy and momentum (This is like a completely different section)

-Field energy and stability
+ -- Field energy and stability if and only if our hypothesis

-Gravitational “Ohm’s law” and conservation of momentum
+ -- Gravitational “Ohm’s law” and conservation of momentum

-6. Classical Tests of Gravity
+7. Classical Tests of Gravity
 6.1 Perihelion Precession of Mercury

 Gravito-magnetic correction